ialbert/bio/docs/index.md

 ### 1. Fetch data

-Ddownload the data so that `bio` can operate on it.
-This step needs to be peformed once only:
+First we download the data so that `bio` can operate on it.
+The step needs to be done only once:

 ```{bash, child='code/index-fetch.txt'}
 ```